 You are classed as a large company for the purposes of R&D tax incentives if you employ more than 500 staff or you have a turnover of more than €100 million and more than €86 million in gross assets.
 The R&D tax credit rate for RDEC means that large companies historically got over 10% of their R&D spending refunded.
 For expenditure incurred from 1 April 2023 this will increase to 15%.

 For tax purposes R&D does not necessarily mean blue-sky research which is a common misconception that can prevent companies from receiving the benefits from HMRC that they are entitled to.
 RDEC allows the benefit of R&D to be accounted for within the Profit and Loss (P&L) account, above profit before tax, rather than only through the tax account.
-So, under the RDEC scheme, large companies who are loss making are now able to benefit from their development efforts for the first time, by way of an immediate net of tax cash credit.

 The RDEC also enhances the company’s earnings before interest and taxes (EBIT), therefore ends up being more lucrative for larger companies.
 The scheme is now a straightforward subsidy against the level of R&D spend that your company incurs.

 Our one and only goal is to get you the maximum benefit you deserve for innovating in the UK.
 When you meet your Technical Specialist, it will feel like you’re talking to a colleague rather than an advisor.

 We don’t start with your balance sheet.
 We start by walking the floors and understanding the things you do and the things you make.